CitizenLabDotCo/citizenlab/docs/README.md

 - Go to idea manager when clicking 'idea assigned to you' notification
 - Multiple choice poll questions
 - New ID card verification method
-- Users can now unsubscribe from admin emails
 - 2th iteration of the new admin moderation feature:
   - Not viewed/Viewed filtering
   - The ability to select one or more items and mark them as viewed/not viewed